smgilman/CaseStudy/README.md

-# ISE 453 - Modeling and Analysis of Supply Chains
+# ISE 453 - Modeling and Analysis of Supply Chains -- Case Study 1

 Question 8.2
 ---